-In spite of myself, I have played music anywhere people will listen.
+I have played music anywhere people will listen.
 I’ve been fortunate enough to play shows across the US and Europe.
 I’ve led worship at churches, camps, and conferences small and large from New England to the southeast to the midwest to the west coast.
-I've played at the famous Norva venue in Virginia, where many of my musical heroes have played.
+I've played at some famous venues, like The Norva.
 I’ve played in clubs in Germany.
 I’ve played to the hippies in Manitou Springs.
 I’ve played in poverty-stricken Haiti.
 I’ve preformed in bars, clubs, coffeeshops, and churches all over the country.

 As a worship leader, I’ve been honored to lead people in near and far places.
 In addition to leading worship at almost every state in the lower-48, I’ve led worship at gatherings in Germany, Austria, and Belgium.
 I’ve led worship at conferences nationwide, from J2X in California, to Best Life in Minnesota, and the National Worship Leader Conference in Virginia.
 Every week I lead worship at my home church, The Point.
 My heart is for the church and to walk with the church into the presence of God.

-Personally, I came from a fairly dysfunctional family, like the rest of my generation.
+Personally, I came from a fairly dysfunctional family.
+Who doesn't?
 We moved around a lot, so I can’t say that I really have roots anywhere.
-I’m a product of arguments, divorce, poverty, and instability.
+I’m a product of arguments, divorce, and instability.
 I was the first in all of my family to graduate from college, and I’ve worked hard to make the most of my life and family.

 I had a brain aneurism and spent quite a bit of my 18th year in a hospital.
 Thankful to be alive, I am a pursuer of ‘life to the fullest.’
 After all, you only live once.
 Life is about progress and growth, and I happily say I am living in both.